Using the "Like" Operator in the Salesforce Connector

 However, a form response of "Michaels" would not match, because it has additional characters that are not stored in Salesforce.

-Note: When using the Like operator, if you are running into issues where blank form fields are causing records to update, we recommend using a skip-if formula to skip your connector step if certain fields are left blank.
+Note: When using the "Like" operator, if you are running into issues where blank form fields are causing records to update, we recommend using a skip-if formula to skip your connector step if certain fields are left blank.

 Referencing a Query Parameter with the Like Operator